philipp-horstenkamp/auto_print/docs/installation.rst

-.. _installation:

 Installation
 ============

 Prerequisites
 -------------

-Auto Print requires Ghostscript to be installed on your system for PDF processing and printing:
+Auto Print requires the following dependencies:

+* **Ghostscript** - Required for PDF processing and printing
   * `Download Ghostscript for Windows <https://ghostscript.com/releases/gsdnld.html>`_

-It is also beneficial to have Adobe Acrobat or another PDF reader installed on your system.
+* **PDF Reader** - Adobe Acrobat or another PDF reader is recommended

-Please install Ghostscript before using Auto Print.
+Please install these prerequisites before using Auto Print.

 Windows MSI Installation
 ------------------------

 The recommended installation method for Windows users is to use the MSI installer:

-1. Download the latest MSI installer from the `releases page <https://github.com/username/auto-print/releases>`_.
+1. Download the latest MSI installer from the `releases page <https://github.com/philipp-horstenkamp/auto_print/releases>`_.
 2. Double-click the downloaded .msi file to start the installation wizard.
 3. Follow the on-screen instructions to complete the installation.